Mikaela/mikaela.github.io/pages/channel.markdown

 * **Use common sense.**
 * Be nice, no phobias or \*isms.
-    * Mind your language, not everyone is e.g. your brother ("bro")
+    * Mind your language, not everyone is e.g. your brother ("bro"), don't swear or use slurs.
     * In case you aren't sure which pronouns to use about someone else, please use [singular they](https://en.wikipedia.org/wiki/Singular_they)
     * Clearly tell when links aren't safe for everyone by prefixing them